intelsdi-x/snap/docs/PLUGIN_SIGNING.md

 ```
 ####Validating a public key from someone else
 From the [GPG Handbook](https://www.gnupg.org/gph/en/manual/x56.html):
 Once a key is imported it should be validated.
 GnuPG uses a powerful and flexible trust model that does not require you to personally validate each key you import.
 Some keys may need to be personally validated, however.
 A key is validated by verifying the key's fingerprint and then signing the key to certify it as a valid key.
-A key's fingerprint can be quickly viewed with the --fingerprint command-line option, but in order to certify the key you must edit it.
+A key's fingerprint can be quickly viewed with the --fingerprint command-line option, but in order to certify the key, you must edit it.

 Add --no-default-keyring --keyring <keyringFile> to all commands below if you are editing a specific keyring that isn't your gnupg default one.
 ```